sJacob714/IAML-Coursework1/README.md

  * `Assignment_1.tex`: This is the template you should modify to writeup your assignment.
  * `style.tex`: This is the style file for the assignment template. **Do not modify** this file in any way.
  * `data`: This is a directory (folder) which contains all the data you need to complete the assignment.

+## Adding your student ID
+Please make sure you add your student ID number by uncommenting the line in the `Assignment_1.tex' file, i.e. remove the "\%" sign before
+`\newcommand{\assignmentAuthorName}{s1234567}'.

 ## Conda Environment